 Run the importer and you will see the results shortly.
 Here is an example:

 For your convenience, we have added all the importers mentioned in this article to the templates file.
-Remember to copy and paste them into the Datasource index tab so that they are recognized by the Coupler.io addon.
+Remember to copy and paste them into the Datasource index tab so that the Coupler.io addon recognizes them.
 Otherwise, they will be ignored.